vchan2/vchan2.github.io/2022APCalculusBC.md

     * Monday, May.
 22: No class (Div 4 milestone trip)
     * Wednesday, May.
 24: No class (Grade 8 milestone trip)
     * Friday, May.
-26: No class (Grade 8 milestone trip)
+26: No class (Grade 8 milestone trip) -->
   * Week of May.
 29
     * Monday, May.
-29: No class (Unit 9 for those interested)
+29: No class
     * Wednesday, May.
 31: Parametric Paint-off
     * Friday, Jun.
-2: No class (Unit 10 for those interested)
+2: No class
   * Week of Jun.
 5
     * Monday, Jun.
-5: No class (Unit 10 for those interested)
+5: No class
     * Wednesday, Jun.
-7: Rehearsal pullouts
+7: No class (Rehearsal pullouts)
     * Friday, Jun.
-9: No class (Unit 10 for those interested)
+9: No class
   * Week of Jun.
 12
     * Monday, Jun.
-12:
+12: No class
     * Wednesday, Jun.
 14: MasterChef Calculus
     * Friday, Jun.
-16: No class (Unit 10 for those interested)
+16: No class
   * Week of Jun.
 19
     * Monday, Jun.
-19: No class (Unit 10 for those interested)
+19: No class
     * Wednesday, Jun.
 21: Forensics
     * Friday, Jun.
-23: No class (Unit 10 for those interested)
+23: No class
   * Week of Jun.
 26
     * Monday, Jun.
 26: Last class